algmyr/ComplexSeminar/slides.markdown

 ## Wrong assumptions of AI researchers

-* Biological assumption
+## Biological assumption

+* On/off switches of a computer are comparable to actions of neurons

-* Psychological assumption
+## Psychological assumption

+* Information processing relates to the procecess of human cognition

-* Epistemological assumption
+## Epistemological assumption

+* Actions and knowledge can be represented in a formal way
+* This formalism can be used to reproduce the phenomena

-* Ontological assumption
+## Ontological assumption

+* All the existing knowledge can be formalized as a set determinated set of elements.

 ## The Chinese room argument